ObjectIsAdvantag/DEVWKS-2043/README.md

 There are no more errors found by spectral.

-Cool, the document is valid when considering the OpenAPI specifications, here OAS v3.0.
+Cool!
+The OpenAPI document is valid against the OpenAPI specifications.

-we will now add custom rules to automatically check the OpenAPI document meets our own internal standards.
+We will now add custom rules to automatically check that the OpenAPI document meets our own internal standards.

 ## Step 4